sf-wdi-21/notes/week-11/day-01-mean-lightning/dusk-lightning-talks/lightning-talks.md

 Your goal is to create a 5-10 minute presentation on a topic that is useful to your fellow developer.
 We encourage you to dive right in with a demo that you created!
 Please also create a brief readme outlining your findings and any helpful resources you discover in your research.

 - What problem does this technology solve?
-- How do you use it (reference any materials you used)?
+- How do you use it?
+Is there a "cheatsheet" you made others can reference?
-- What did you buid?
+- What did you build?

 ##Topics:
 Here are some suggestions, you are welcome to add your own: